- Huge amounts of space

 The final row of two seats is probably best reserved for small children.
 They’re tight, but an adult could just about squeeze in, assuming they remain flexible enough to climb through the back doors and through the small gap left by folding the centre row forward.

-With all the seats in place, the boot is necessarily tiny, but fold down the rearmost set and it extends to offer 700 litres of capacity, along with a near-flat floor.
-Fold down the middle row, load it up to the roof, and the Tarraco will accommodate 1,775 litres of luggage.
+With all the seats in place, the boot is small but fold down the rearmost set and it extends to offer an impressive 700 litres of capacity, along with a near-flat floor.
+Fold down the middle row, load it up to the roof, and the Tarraco will accommodate a whopping 1,775 litres of luggage.

 Choosing to go with a petrol engine, as most buyers will, brings some benefits - lower purchase costs and tax - but there are downsides in the form of lower fuel economy and higher CO2 emissions.
 Where the balance gets struck is down to the mileage you cover, with longer distance drivers probably better off with diesel power.